-Your children-You may name your minor children under age 18 as beneficiaries.
+Your children-If you are not married, you may name your minor children under age 18 as beneficiaries.
 If you die, and your minor child is eligible for a benefit.
 The Fund will pay the legal guardian of the child until the child reaches the age of 18.
 If the child reaches the age of 18 prior to 10 years of benefit payments, your designees are entitled to a lump sum representing the remainder of the 10 year benefit.